UniversalDependencies/docs/_ja-overview/introduction.md

 Japanese syntactic dependency has the following properties.

 * Strictly Head Final:
-Bunsetsu-based dependencies in Japanese are strictly head final except for apposition and anastrophe.
+Bunsetsu-based dependencies in Japanese are strictly head final except for apposition and anastrophe(倒置).

 * Projective:
 Bunsetsu-based dependencies in Japanese are projective except for apposition and non-constituent conjunct coordination (部分並列).